 Suggested Read: 10 Hotels In Ranthambore For A Royal Stay

-8. Jhansi Fort in Jhansi, Uttar Pradesh – Home to Rani Lakshmi Bai
+8. Jhansi Fort, Jhansi – Home To Rani Lakshmi Bai

 Rani Jhansi Ka Quila, or Jhansi Fort is among the really old forts in India.
 It is more than 400 years old, and flaunts an architectural mesh of Bundela and Maratha styles.
 After many poor reigns, it was ruled by Raja Gangadhar Rao and Rani Lakshmi Bai.

-9. Gwalior Fort in Gwalior, Madhya Pradesh – An 8th century hill fort
+9. Gwalior Fort, Madhya Pradesh – An 8th Century Hill Fort

 Gwalior Fort is one of the largest forts in India that comprises of many palaces, water tanks, temples, and museum.
 Covering an area of 3 km sq, it has two entry points, named Hathi Pul, which is the main gate, and Badalgarh Gate.
 The museum exhibits religious sculptures dating back to 1st and 2nd century BC, along with other rare artefacts.

 Suggested Read: 13 Remote Places In India Known For Impeccable Beauty In 2020